lino-framework/book/docs/admin/move.rst

 their turn to test the new server.
 There are chances that they will find more problems.

-After fixing the problems, you can simply run the procedure again (make a :file:`snapshot2preview` on S1 and then run  :xfile:`initdb_from_prod.sh` on S2).
+After fixing the problems, you can simply run the procedure again (create a :file:`snapshot2preview` on S1 and then run  :xfile:`initdb_from_prod.sh` on S2).
 When no more problems are detected and the :term:`site operator` decided to actually move, you will run it a last time to synchronize their latest data